daily-co/daily-python/demos/README.md

 ℹ️ It's a good idea to install these dependencies in a virtual environment.

-View the demo file for more details, including how to run the demo.
+View the demo files for more details, including how to run them.